Ray-L/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-The repo for the Course Project
+The repo for the Course Project.

+This is an edit of the file.